razshare/frizzante-docs/src/content/docs/guides/web-standards.md

 ```

 When JavaScript is disabled, `<form>` will render as a traditional form, which by default
-will submit to `/process` and navigate the user away.
+will submit to `/process` and navigate the client away.

 On the other hand, when JavaScript is enabled, `<form>` will render to a form that overrides the default behavior of the browser.\
 Instead of navigating away immediately, [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) is used